About Us

 The Business Services Team

-The Business Services Team offers business services to companies, organizations, government offices and the public.
+The team offers business services to companies, organizations, government offices and the public.

-- Special projects (such as assembling luggage tags, removing embroidered stitching, fixing promotional stickers to products and assembling conference info packages
+• Special projects such as assembling luggage tags, removing embroidered stitching, attaching promotional stickers to products and assembling conference information packages

 The Odd Job Squad